sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-gen-ai/cp-aibus-dox-ui-gen-ai.md

 <!-- border -->![LLM](add-field.png)

 You must enter a field name and data type for each custom field.
 The available data types are `string`, `number`, `date`, `discount`, `currency`, and `country/region`.
 Default extractors aren't available for custom documents.
 You can also optionally add a field label (user-friendly name) and a description.

+>Description is an optional entry.
+It can be useful if you want to include an explanation or some additional context for a field.

+>You can also use description for other purposes, such as categorizing fields.
+For example, in the description of the field `contractType` in work contracts, you could specify `yes`, if the contract is limited and `no` if the contract is not.
+Or you could specify that the line item field `skillType` in a résumé can be technical or language.

+>See Step 5 for examples of schemas that use the description field.

 As your first header field, add the number of the delivery note.